rithikaadiga/rithikaadiga/README.md

+### Hiya!
-Welcome to my Github profile.
+My name is Rithika Adiga - Welcome to my Github profile.
 You'll find a mix of my machine learning projects from my university classes, some experiments with the things that I'm learning, and then some! :)

 <!-- Feel free to look around - if something sticks out, reach me on rithika_adiga@outlook.com and we can have a chat!
 -->